alecjacobson/convex-optimization-cookbook/README.md

 # Convex Optimization Cookbook

+The goal of this cookbook is to serve as a reference for various convex optimization problems (with a bias toward computer graphics and geometry processing).

 Unless otherwise stated, we will assume that quadratic coefficient matrices (e.g., <img src="./tex/1afcdb0f704394b16fe85fb40c45ca7a.svg?invert_in_darkmode" align=middle width=12.99542474999999pt height=22.465723500000017pt/>) are symmetric positive (semi-)definite so that <img src="./tex/664cf1886128c5fc05c2213e395b3fb1.svg?invert_in_darkmode" align=middle width=42.88131539999999pt height=27.91243950000002pt/> is a
 convex function and that the stated problem has a unique minimizer.